-The Counseling Center provides comprehensive one-on-one assessment and training using a web based career exploration tool for freshman and students uncertain about their major or career direction.
-The Center maintains job listings from local employers and updates the listings on a weekly basis to help students find employment.
-The Counseling Center sponsors two career fair per year to support students in their career development and pursuit of career aspirations.
-Career fairs occur during Fall and Spring Semesters
+Career Services provides comprehensive one-on-one assessment and training using a web based career exploration tool for freshman and students uncertain about their major or career direction.
+The Center maintains job listings form local employers and updates the listings on a weekly basis to help students find employment.
+Career Services sponsors two career fairs per year to support students in their career development and pursuit of career aspirations.
+Career fairs occur during Fall and Spring Semesters.